jtech555/game615-spring2025/assignments/breakout.md

 <img src="./images/breakout-beyond.png" alt="Hyperballoid PS3 gameplay" align="right" width="475">

 Create one more version of Breakout based on one of your previous prototypes.
-Rather than adding a lot of extra features, try to make the best part of your prototype better.
+Rather than adding a lot of extra features, try to make the best part of your prototype even better.
 Are there refinements you can make to create better 'game feel'?
 Can you add some visual effects to increase the players investment in playing the game?
+Keep the what is written above for the `breakout-3` assignment.
 Challenge yourself to think small rather than big.

 Your prototype should be playable online (see instructions below).